Help your child enjoy the youth sports experience

-While every parent wants to be involved with their child?s activities, it is important to remember that the primary experience here belongs to your son or daughter.
-You may suggest a sport or activity to do, but the choice of which sport to play should be your child?s.
-With that being said, that doesn?t mean that you don?t do your due diligence as a parent in protecting your child.
+While every parent wants to be involved with their child’s activities, it is important to remember that the primary experience here belongs to your son or daughter.
+You may suggest a sport or activity to do, but the choice of which sport to play should be your child’s.
+With that being said, that does not mean that you do not do your due diligence as a parent in protecting your child.

-Once our daughter Jessica got into travel softball, when we would go to try out for a new team, I would meet the coach or coaches, I made sure I knew something about the coaches and/or team, and I would watch their practice to see how they operated.
-Many travel teams will just have your son or daughter join the team for practices or games for a tryout.
-Once I saw that the coach did not appear to be some sort of maniac, that he wasn?t screaming at the girls all the time, and that they had a decent idea of how to run a practice, the final decision on whether we joined that team if invited belonged to Jessica.
+When your child is trying out for a new team, meet the coach or coaches.
+Make sure that you know something about the coaches and/or team.
+Watch their practice to see how they operate.
+Many teams will just have your son or daughter join the team for practices or games for a tryout.
+Once you determine that the coach did not appear to be a maniac, that he was not screaming at children all the time, and that they had a decent idea of how to run a practice, the final decision on whether to joined that team would rest with your child.

 This decision may not seem like much, but it may be huge to your son or daughter.
 It also will go along way in their continuing to play.
 They must feel comfortable in their surroundings.
-This doesn?t mean they must have a perfect environment handed to them.
-But they must feel that they like the other kids on the team, that they feel like they want to play for the coach, and especially if you?re stepping up a level like going to travel or club ball that they feel like they are ready to take that step.
-In the six or seven years in travel ball, there was one team that Jessica didn?t want to play for.
-They had invited her to join the team.
-She had played with them on a few occasions (a couple years apart), but each time she just said she didn?t feel comfortable with that team.
-I would ask her if there was anything specific that led to her decision.
-She said there wasn?t any one thing, she just didn?t want to play for them.
-Perhaps there was something that she just didn?t want to tell us.
-That?s ok.
-It was her decision.
+This does not mean they must have a perfect environment handed to them.
+But they must feel that they like the other kids on the team, that they feel like they want to play for the coach, and especially if you are stepping up a level like going to travel or club ball that they feel like they are ready to take that step.
+After playing a few games and your child expresses that they are not comfortable with the team, ask if there is anything specific that makes them uncomfortable.
+If the child decides that they no longer want to play, it is OK.
+Support your child.
 Just like decisions we must all make as adults, we don?t always want to, or we are not always able to say exactly why we made that decision.